PLCnext/MqttGdsConnector/README.md

 The following is a list of all available broker properties.
 Optional properties that do not appear in the configuration file will be given default values.

+NOTE: If the application encounters any error during startup, then it will immediately stop.
+For example, any error in the configuration, including missing GDS ports or GDS ports with unsupported types, will halt the application.
+In this case, check the Ouput.log file for a description of the error.
+After the error is corrected, the PLC must be restarted.

 -----------
 #### broker properties